Lumbar & Cervical Stenosis

 Most patients begin getting out of bed the same day surgery is performed, and are typically able to go home within a few days or less.
 Post-operative pain is managed with pain medications and anti-inflammatories.
 We take pain management seriously, since your comfort is key to the healing process.

 After arriving home, you will be directed to gradually increase activity.
 Pain should begin to subside within one to two weeks, and your surgeon will provide detailed instructions about activity levels and your return to work, driving, sports and exercise.

 Trust Our NJ & PA Spine Stenosis Specialists

-At Princeton Brain & Spine, our award-winning neurosurgeons have a successful track record of providing leading non-surgical and surgical intervention for stenosis.
+At Princeton Brain, Spine & Sports Medicine, our award-winning neurosurgeons have a successful track record of providing leading non-surgical and surgical intervention for stenosis.
 If you have a history of cervical or lumbar stenosis or you believe spinal narrowing may be to blame for your back pain and neurological symptoms, call 609.921.9001 in New Jersey or 215.741.3141 in Pennsylvania.
 Treating you like a member of the family, our specialists deliver compassionate, skilled care for all types of back pain and spine disorders.

 Contact us today to schedule a first or second opinion for back pain treatment.

 Request an Appointment